bkal01/claude-radical-red/README.md

 ## Benchmark Description

-We have 22 live tasks at the moment, spanning from the very first rival battle all the way up to Giovanni at Silph Co.
+We have 21 live tasks at the moment, spanning from the very first rival battle all the way up to Giovanni at Silph Co.
 Tower.
 Each task has a level cap and a set of Pokemon/moves/items that the agent is able to build their team with, determined by what's available in-game at the point of the battle.
 For added difficulty, we restrict the maximum party size to the number of Pokemon used by the opponent.

+We also have a special task (`ghost-pokemon-tower`) where the agent needs to win against a boosted Alolan-Marowak under unique battle conditions.
+Since this task is a slightly different format (and much harder) than normal Radical Red boss battles, we treat this task as separate, mostly as a qualitative way to see if agents do anything interesting.

 When running a task, the agent is dropped into a sandbox containing JSON data of Pokemon, items, moves, and abilities for the task.
 The agent must grep through this data, understand what's available to it, and build a strong team with no knowledge of the opponent's team.